globalconceptsmediallc-oss/gcm-operating-system-app/docs/CUSTOMER_JOURNEY.md

 Every recommendation must answer:

-• What evidence supports this?
+- What evidence supports this?

-• Why does it matter?
+- Why does it matter?

-• What business outcome could improve?
+- What business outcome could improve?

-• What should be implemented?
+- What should be implemented?

-• How will success be measured?
+- How will success be measured?

+Opinion never comes before evidence.

 ---

-# Stage 5
+# Stage 6

 # Implementation Planning